 This is one of my new favorite gluten free cookie recipes because not only are they perfect to use cookie cutters with, they taste incredible.

-They are buttery and sweet, and the dough holds up really well moving from cookie cutter to the cookie sheet!
-These cookies are really easy to make, and you only need a few simple ingredients.
+They are buttery and sweet, and the dough holds up really well, moving from the cookie cutter to the

 - Gluten free flour blend - I have tested this recipe with King Arthur Measure for Measure GF and Bob's Red Mill 1 to 1 GF blend.
 That doesn't mean others will not work, I just have not tested other flours.